SARS-CoV-2 Biological Agent Reference Sheet and Laboratory Guidance

 All labs working with the SARS-CoV-2 virus, viral RNA, or samples suspected of containing the virus must contact Cornell Biosafety and update their MUA with the Cornell IBC before starting any work.
 Risk group, biosafety level, and all other precautions noted here are subject to change after a risk assessment by Cornell Biosafety.
 While work with PCR products and molecular cloning is lower risk, residual nucleic acid on the researcher and through research space can confound surveillance results.
 Please see the guidance for labs performing these procedures.

 All labs receiving infectious materials or nucleic acids capable of producing SARS-CoV-2 from outside the United States must apply to the CDC for an import permit.
-If the lab is receiving materials from another laboratory, the lab providing material may have a permit which also requires the recipient lab to have a permit.
+If the lab receives materials from another laboratory, the lab providing the material may have a permit that also requires the recipient lab to have a permit.

 Any labs generating SARS-CoV/SARS-CoV-2 chimeric viruses by any deliberate manipulation of SARS-CoV-2 to incorporate nucleic acids coding for SARS-CoV virulence factors must notify EHS Biosafety as soon as possible.
 A November 2021 Interim Final Rule added this chimeric virus to the list of HHS select agents and toxins requiring registration with the Federal Select Agent Program.